moccalotto/moccalotto.github.com/docs/idhash.md

 integer.

 This means you shoud not do math operations on these numbers unless you are certain that their size is smaller than 2^63.
 Otherwise they may be converted into floats, and that way madness lies.

-Also you should not `sprintf('%d')` these numbers, as it may yield wierd results if the numbers are larger than 2^63.
+Not that note: you should not `sprintf('%d')` these numbers, as it may yield wierd results if the numbers are larger than 2^63.

 ### Generating a random key